 The Brook Hill Medication Protocol was approved by our School Physician, the Brook Hill School Health Advisory Council and Administration.
 This protocol is intended to provide safe and appropriate care to our students.
-If you have any questions or concerns related to medications, please do not hesitate to contact The Brook Hill Health Care Coordinator, Jerrie Reynolds at extension 2003.
+If you have any questions or concerns related to medications, please do not hesitate to contact The Director of Health Services, Emily Hukill, RN at extension 3002.